 Bob is past chair of Philanthropy Ohio, Mission Investors Exchange, Neighborhood Funders Group and the Foundation Center Cleveland.
 He has a B.S. in business administration from John Carroll University, an M.P.A. from Harvard University, a J.D. from Cleveland State University, and was a Fulbright Specialist at St. Xavier University in Canada.

-Paula Kampf assists the program officers for education, the environment and human services.
+Paula Kampf assists the program directors for Public Education, Climate and Environmental Justice, and Thriving Families and Social Justice.
 She serves on the board of directors of Greater Cleveland Community Shares and as Cleveland program coordinator for the Jesuit Volunteer Corps.
 Before joining the Foundation in 2016, she was Meaningful Matters Incorporated’s director of organizational development and social-emotional leadership, and has also served as manager of volunteer, spiritual care and bereavement services for a Cleveland hospice.

 Paula has a B.A. in communications and Theatre from Notre Dame College, a M.A. in ministry from Ursuline College, and holds a certificate in applied positive psychology.

-John Mitterholzer is the Foundation’s senior program officer for the environment.
+John Mitterholzer is the Foundation’s program director for Climate and Environmental Justice.
 Prior to joining the Foundation in 2008, he was a program officer at The Cleveland Foundation.
 John is the former chair of the Funders Network for Smart Growth and Livable Communities, the current co-chair of the Climate and Energy Funders Group and an active member of the Environmental Grantmakers Association.

 He holds a B.A. in history from Baldwin Wallace University and an M.A. in history from the University of Memphis.

-Ann Mullin is the Foundation’s senior program officer for education.
+Ann Mullin is the Foundation’s program director for Public Education.
 Prior to joining the Foundation in 2005, she served as program officer for education and program associate for arts and culture at The Cleveland Foundation.
 Previously, she was operations director at Montessori Development Partnerships, a nonprofit organization serving the Cleveland and national Montessori community.
 She has also worked for National City Bank, IMG, and as a summer music and arts teacher at Ruffing Montessori School.

 Ann holds a bachelor of musical arts from the University of Michigan, a master of business administration from the Weatherhead School of Management at Case Western Reserve University, and a master of legal studies from Cleveland-Marshall College of Law at Cleveland State University.

-Alecia Pretel joined the Foundation in October 2012 as the executive assistant to the associate director and now provides support to the program officers in the fields of arts, democracy-building and economic development and community revitalization.
+Alecia Pretel joined the Foundation in October 2012 as the executive assistant to the associate director and now provides support to the program directors in the fields of Creative Culture and Arts, Democracy-Building, and Vibrant Neighborhoods and Inclusive Economy.
 Along with administrative responsibilities she provides support managing the Foundation’s grantmaking database, human resources related functions and other tasks related to supporting office operations.
 Alecia also is responsible for accounts receivable and working with accountants in many capacities.